mailjet/mailjet-apiv3-java/README.md

 				.createCall(Campaign.List)
 				.execute();
 ```

+The api_url for Mailjet's REST api is :https://api.mailjet.com/v3/REST/

 All the classes and interfaces part of the wrapper are designed using the *fluent interface* technique which enables chaining of method invocations.
 As result the above code could be written in just one statement:
 ```java
 ResultSet<Campaign> campaigns = new MailJetClientConfiguration()